-Deadlines for fellowship competitions are usually in the academic year before the fellowship period: for example, if you’re looking for funding for the fall or spring, you will apply for fellowships the previous fall.
+Deadlines for fellowship competitions are usually in the academic year before the fellowship period.
+For example, if you’re looking for funding for the fall or spring, you will apply for fellowships the previous fall.

 The Fellowships & Writing Center provides guidance to students interested in applying for certain internal and external fellowship competitions.
-GSAS also maintains the CARAT database, which contains information about additional fellowship opportunities and should be your first stop.
+Harvard Griffin GSAS also maintains the CARAT database, which contains information about additional fellowship opportunities and should be your first stop.
 CARAT allows you to search for fellowship opportunities by keyword, citizenship requirement, length of opportunity, stage in graduate school, and more.
-Through CARAT, you can find links to application materials for many internal fellowships, including those listed on the GSAS website, and instructions on how to apply.
+Through CARAT, you can find links to application materials for many internal fellowships, including those listed on the Harvard Griffin GSAS website, and instructions on how to apply.
 You can also search external databases for opportunities:

 - The University of Illinois Fellowship Finder